Showing posts with label Vang Vieng. Show all posts

 May Lyn Guesthouse

 Vang Vieng Eco Lodge: From 29 USD.
 Ban Viengsamay.
 The Ecolodge is just past Viengsamy, 8 kms north of Vang Vieng and a 15 minute drive from the town centre.
 Basic rooms in bungalows with fan, no aircon.
 The restaurant on a deck overlooks the Nam Song river.
 Kayaks can be rented.
 "The staff can arrange a tuk tuk to city centre for about 40.000 kip (one way).
 Back the prices are a bit higher, maybe 50.000 kip", notes Bosbreur on tripadvisor.com.
 A quiet location for people, who want to join Lao local life.
-Small shop in the villahe nearby.
+Small shop in the village nearby.
 See a video by Hennephof of youtube.com

 Join the organic experience in Vang Vieng

 Organic farm: 4 km north of the town in the village of Phoudindaeng.
 Vangvieng Organic Farm promotes the use of natural materials and traditional methods for growing its crops and raising its animals.
 It offers accommodation for visitors and volunteers and operates an organic food restaurant.
 The Farm is located in the village of Phoudindaeng, about 4 km north of Vangvieng on the banks of the Nam Song river.
 Organic Farm was founded by Thanongsi Sorangkoun in 1996 with the goal of introducing organic farming methods in an area where chemicals and deforestation were ruining the land.
 The farm produces mulberry trees, mulberry tea and mulberry vine as well as banana liquor, organic fruits, vegetables, poultry and goat cheese.
-The farm also offers guided tours

 Picture by thomaswanhoff

-Guest house at organic farn
+Guest house at organic farm

 Picture by thomaswanhoff